Odúbel Herrera: Personal life

-Domestic Violence Suspension
+Domestic violence suspension

 On May 27, 2019, following reports of a domestic violence incident at the Golden Nugget Atlantic City hotel and casino in New Jersey, Herrera was arrested and charged with simple assault.
 Authorities found Herrera's 20-year-old girlfriend with "visible signs of injury to her arms and neck", and he was taken into custody without incident.
 The maximum punishment for simple assault in the state of New Jersey is six months of jail time, as well as a $1,000 fine.
 Herrera was placed on administrative leave as MLB conducted its own investigation, and the Phillies both removed his player banners from Citizens Bank Park and asked MLB to strike his name from the All-Star ballot.
 Although the reported victim, Melany Martinez-Angulo, ultimately dropped the charges against Herrera, MLB suspended him for the remainder of the season for violations of the league's Joint Domestic Violence, Sexual Assault and Child Abuse Policy.

 The Phillies' decision to allow Herrera to play with the team again during the 2021 season was met with a mixed response from Phillies fans and players.
 President of baseball operations Dave Dombrowski consulted with domestic violence organizations before agreeing to select Herrera's contract.
 Although the Phillies were not explicitly permitted to impose additional penalties on Herrera beyond the 85-game suspension placed by MLB, concerns with his performance and the impacts of the COVID-19 pandemic both kept Herrera from playing with the Phillies organization until spring training in 2021.
 Speaking to reporters in March 2021, Herrera apologized for the incident and acknowledged that he may not be universally forgiven.
 He also planned on speaking to every member of the Phillies clubhouse individually to address their concerns over the incident.
 First baseman and Phillies union representative Rhys Hoskins told reporters that "it's on [Herrera] to try to gain the trust of the organization back", while pitcher Aaron Nola said that he "believe[s] in second chances" and that he believed his teammates would be just as accepting.